wp-plugins/subscribe-to-comments-reloaded/readme.txt

 == Changelog ==

+= 1.2 =
+* Since a lot of people have asked me to avoid the creation of a new page, I've implemented a new solution to satisfy their request.
+If you were using an earlier version, **you must delete the page** it had created, it's not needed anymore
+* You can now customize more strings and messages
+* Fully compatible with [Fluency Admin](http://deanjrobinson.com/projects/fluency-admin/) (thank you [voyagerfan5761](http://wordpress.org/support/topic/plugin-subscribe-to-comments-reloaded-feature-ideas))
+* Added a new option to choose if users should be notified for pingbacks/trackbacks

 = 1.1 =
 * The admin interface has been completely reorganized
 * Added a new option to notify the authors when new comments are posted to one of their articles